 Tutoring Schedule Spring Semester 2017:

 Location: Withers Second Floor Lounge; tutor will have "Spanish Tutoring" card on the table

 - Drop-in sessions, first come, first served

 - Small groups of students in same course may be tutored at the same time

 - If there are multiple students at a session, the tutor will address individual questions rotating between all students present.
 The tutor will work with one student or group no more than 15 minutes at a time if students in other classes are waiting.

-Expectations: Bring your textbook and homework, in order to be prepared to ask your questions
+Expectations: Bring your textbook (electronic or hard copy) and homework, in order to be prepared to ask your questions

 Spanish Computer-based Tutorials